JeffKoMS/az-dev-copy/instructions/voice-live/01-voice-live-web-python.md

     code flask_app.py
     ```

-1. Search for the **# BEGIN VOICELIVE ASSISTANT IMPLEMENTATION** comment in the code.
+1. Search for the **# BEGIN VOICE LIVE ASSISTANT IMPLEMENTATION - ALIGN CODE WITH COMMENT** comment in the code.
 Copy the code below and enter it just below the comment.
 Be sure to check the indentation.

     ```python
     def __init__(